-- The program monitors and documents a student's progress from novice to entry level competence by having them build a Portfolio of vital skills that each must master to complete the certificate program and qualify for the NRP Certification examination.
-The program tracks each student's portfolio throughout the formative and summative phases of education in the laboratory, clinical, and field internship settings.
-The completed portfolio provides a mass of evidence that documents a candidate's acquisition of psychomotor competency. - 2.
-A clinical preceptor that directly observed the student's performance verifies/rates the following on each Student Clinical Activity Performance Record: dates and times of reporting on and off duty; psychomotor competency for each skill performed; and professional attitudes and behaviors (affective objectives). - 3.
-The program uses a computer based tracking system (FISDAP) that incorporates the program-defined minimum numbers of encounters/competencies required for each of the defined patient groups, pathologies, and interventions. - 4.
+- 1. The Program monitors and documents a student's progress from novice to entry level competence by having them build a Portfolio of vital skills that each must master.
+The program tracks each student's portfolio throughout the formative and summative phases of education in the lab, clinical, and field internship settings.
+The completed portfolio provides a mass of evidence documenting a student's psychomotor competency. - 2.
+A clinical preceptor who directly observed the student's performance verifies/rates the following on each Student Clinical Activity Performance Record: dates and times of reporting on and off duty; psychomotor competency for each skill performed; and professional attitudes and behaviors (affective objectives). - 3.
+The Program uses a computer based tracking system that incorporates the minimum numbers of encounters/ competencies required for each of the defined patient groups, pathologies, and interventions. - 4.
 Students evaluate clinical units and preceptors - 5.
 The program evaluates at least annually that the established minimum patient contacts and skill revolutions are adequate to achieve entry level competency.
-All proposed changes to the Student Minimum Competency (SMC) Matrix are endorsed by the Program Advisory Committee and approved by the Medical Director. - 6.
+All proposed changes to the Student Minimum Competency (SMC) Matrix are endorsed by the Program Advisory Committee and approved by the Medical Director - 6.
 Terminal student competency is validated by preceptors, the Program Director, Lead Instructor, Clinical Coordinator, and the Program Medical Director.